ntuscds/scds-academics-website/docs/career/cs-fields/index.md

 ## Contributors

 All articles in this section are written by NTU students and alumni who have experience in these fields through internships, full-time roles, or significant projects.
-If you'd like to contribute your insights about a CS field, please contact us!
+If you'd like to contribute your insights about a CS field, please contact us through email:
+**SCDS-ACADEMICS@e.ntu.edu.sg!**